Sigma Sixth 16 to 19 tuition fund 2021 to 2022 academic year

-At Sigma Sixth, we intend to use the funding to provide additional support to small groups of students that have not yet achieved a grade 4 in maths or English, with particular regard being given to the requirements of disadvantaged students and students with special educational needs and disabilities (SEND).
+At Sigma Sixth, we intend to use the funding to provide additional support to small groups of students who need support through the tuition fund on the basis of low prior attainment, prioritising tuition for those students who have not achieved a grade 4 in maths and/or English in the first instance.

 Some of the support that Sigma Sixth will be offering: